apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cavaliers fire coach J.B.
-Bickerstaff despite back-to-back playoff appearances and steady progress**
+**NCAA, Power Five conferences vote to approve $2.8B settlement in House, Hubbard and Carter cases**

-You can read more about it [here](https://apnews.com/article/cavaliers-bickerstaff-fired-e1dbec3e48892d523f30484307183918).
+You can read more about it [here](https://sports.yahoo.com/ncaa-power-five-conferences-vote-to-approve-28b-settlement-in-house-hubbard-and-carter-cases-001736810.html).

 ## Requirements
 - Python 3.8